ZhenyingZhu/StudyNotes/AIAndData.md

 copilot --model claude-sonnet-4.5 -p "prompt" -s
 ```

 AI is able to handle long running tasks.
+But need to find a way to prevent it from over designing.

 ### Cline